 Interstitial Lung Disease (ILD)-like events leading to fatalities have occurred in patients receiving non-liposomal irinotecan.
-No cases of ILD-like events have been reported with

-ONIVYDE therapy in clinical studies.
-Risk factors include pre-existing lung disease, use of pneumotoxic medicinal products, colony stimulating factors or having previously received radiation therapy.
+Post-market cases and clinical trial cases of ILD and pneumonitis have been reported in patients receiving ONIVYDE.
+Risk factors include preexisting lung disease, use of pneumotoxic medicinal products, colony stimulating factors or having previously received radiation therapy.
 Patients with risk factors should be closely monitored for respiratory symptoms before and during ONIVYDE therapy.
 A reticulo-nodular pattern on chest X-ray was observed in a small percentage of patients enrolled in a clinical study with non-liposomal irinotecan.
 New or progressive dyspnea, cough, and fever should prompt interruption of ONIVYDE treatment, pending diagnostic evaluation.
-ONIVYDE should be discontinued in patients with a confirmed diagnosis of ILD.
+ONIVYDE should be discontinued in patients with a confirmed diagnosis of ILD (see Table 1 Dose Modifications).